hagi-hara/semantic-differentiation/README.md

 ## Overview
 This repository includes the experimental stimuli, stan codes, graphing codes, and dataset for the following paper:

-foo. (under review).
-When “shoe” becomes free from “putting on”: The link between early meanings of object words and object-specific actions
+Hagihara, H., Yamamoto, H., Moriguchi, Y., & Sakagami, M. (2022).
+When “shoe” becomes free from “putting on”: The link between early meanings of object words and object-specific actions. *Cognition*.
+[Accepted]

 ## Description
 This repository consists of three folders, "**ExperimentalStimuli**," "**Study1**," and "**Study2**."
 The folders "Study1" and "Study2" correspond to codes for the cross-sectional study (Study 1), and codes longitudinal study (Study 2), respectively.
 Each of "Study1" or "study2" contains a csv file "data\_(study name).csv_", R codes, and a folder "Models", which contains Stan codes.